moz13d/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"false"`

-Set to true to enable JSON logging.
-Otherwise will log in a human-friendly console format.
+Set to `true` to enable JSON logging.
+Otherwise the log is in a human-friendly console format.

 ### LOG_LEVEL

 - Default: `"info"`

-The `LOG_LEVEL` environment variable determines both what is printed on the screen and what is written to the logfile, located at `$ROOT/log.jsonl`.
+The `LOG_LEVEL` environment variable determines both what is printed on the screen and what is written to the logfile, which is located at `$ROOT/log.jsonl`.

 The available options are:
-- "debug"
+- `debug`
-- "info"
+- `info`
-- "warn"
+- `warn`
-- "error"
+- `error`
-- "panic"
+- `panic`

 ### LOG_SQL

 - Default: `"false"`

-Tells Chainlink to log all SQL statements made using the default logger.
+Tells the node to log all SQL statements made using the default logger.

 ### LOG_SQL_MIGRATIONS

 - Default: `"true"`

-Tells Chainlink to log all SQL migrations made using the default logger.
+Tells the node to log all SQL migrations made using the default logger.

 ### LOG_TO_DISK